 - A 30 mins close out video conference to reflect and share experiences.

-After registration you will get access to the material for three months.
+After registration you will get access to the material for three months, although you are asked to aim for completing the bite within the next calendar month.
 The close out video conferences are scheduled towards the end of calendar months.

 “I found the introductory video very useful to get rapidly a good grasp of the approach.”